collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 For example, we might want to make a copy of the DjangoCon US website code in the local development environment of our computer, install the necessary software, and run the code in a local browser so that you can add a feature to it, or test a pull request branch.

 There is where Git is very useful.
 Git is installed in our local development environment and used in the command line of your computer.
+You can use Git to make a snapshot of your project at any point in time and revert back if needed.

 Here is a screenshot of my local development environment.